 Your home care instructions may include:

-- You may have to take sponge baths for a few days.
-Your surgeon may let you take a
+You may have to take sponge baths for the first few days.
+Your surgeon may let you

-shower after about 5 days.
-Ask your surgeon when you can safely have a tub bath.
+take a shower after several days.
+Ask your surgeon when you can safely take a tub

 true if the implants were placed under your chest muscles.
 Don’t lift, pull, or push

 If the drain will be left in, you’ll be told how to take care of it at home.

 Dressings and drains may be removed by your surgeon within a few days.
 You may be

 given a special support bra to wear after the dressings are removed.
 Stitches or adhesive